.NET Project Manager

 Is this the biggest project you worked on at Melon?

-In terms of the number of developers – yes.
+In terms of the number of software developers – yes.
 Afterwards, I started working more with a different type of clients – startups.
 Often people came with their new ideas and we had to step in as consultants.
 We offered them our experience and expertise.
 The teams were smaller and all the products were experimental and designed after the clients.
 First, they tested if the products could be successful on the market.
 Most of the times they were, and then we developed them further.

 What kind of projects do you prefer – bigger and longer like Bookatable or smaller, innovative and provisional like the startups?